 Church with a copy of the stairs from Jerusalem, which Jesus climbed to reach Pilate

 The streets of Brno are full of various objects that may leave you scratching your head.
 Some cause controversy while others get passed by without much notice.Find out more

 Brno boasts many famous architectural jewels as well as ‘diamonds in the rough’.
 Explore the gems that have graced this city over the last 100 years.Find out more

-Join us in exploring the history of the Brno underground – so deep, dark, and expansive that it takes five different tours to shed some proper light on it.Find out more
+Join us in exploring the history of the Brno underground – so deep, dark, and expansive that it takes six different tours to shed some proper light on it.Find out more